AlexeyKulmetev/C-Lab-4/README.md

 character array.
 At the same time, an array of pointers to char is created and filled.
 When the input is finished, the program sorts the pointers in the array nd outputs the lines according to the sorted pointers.

+The program should consist of functions:

+     - void lineSort(char *str[],int size) - a function that sorts an array of pointers
+     - void printLines(const char *str[],int size) - a function that prints lines in the order of the str array
+     - main() - organization of string input into a two-dimensional character array